 For several decades, McDowell County was the world’s largest coal producer.
 McDowell County coal fueled the steel industry, which made the weapons of war and the ships that helped win both world wars.
 Our coal continues to fuel the power plants that produce the electric energy that our nation demands.
 The fact is: McDowell County is synonymous with the coal that helped build both our state and our nation.

 The economic woes associated with the boom and bust cycle of king coal are, for the most part, over.
 In recent years the coal industry has rebounded and out county is currently in a state if rebirth and revitalization, thanks to the economic diversification that is underway.
-Under the leadership of commissioners Gordon Lambert and Carl Urps, the economy continues to experience steady economic improvement.

 In 2005, the Stevens Correctional Facility opened, as did a new theater and the county’s first Wal-Mart.
 New county schools are under construction and work has just begun on a new federal prison that will employ several hundred people.